Muskegon Clippers' season canceled due to pandemic

-The 2020 Muskegon Clippers’ season became the latest casualty of COVID-19 this week, as the Clippers announced that the Great Lakes Summer Collegiate League has canceled its season.
+The 2020 Muskegon Clippers’ season became the latest casualty of COVID-19 last week, as the Clippers announced that the Great Lakes Summer Collegiate League has canceled its season.

 The GLSCL had previously announced a postponement of the season through the end of June, but determined playing a season was unfeasible given the various challenges around COVID-19.